InvestigateSafety/SwattingRegistry/README.md

     * Video streams
     * Chats
   * Auto warrant request writing
 * Address to phone numbers auto lookup
+  * Automatically contact an address' alarm company and request they call people on file and provide status of the alarm system
 * Auto phone call and messaging
 * Policies registry and incident investigation by InvestigateSafety
   * Structured database of false reporting by citizen that ended up routed to dispatch